Calendar of Events

 Focus Area 2 Other Aquatic Pathways Comment Period

 Interim reports for 18 potential aquatic pathways, as well as a summary report, were released beginning September 14, 2012.
 The GLMRIS FA2 Team asked for public input on these reports.
 Each report had a 30-day comment period following its release.
-Read the reports on the FA2 Documents page.
+Read the reports with incorporated feedback on the FA2 Documents page.

 ANS Control Screening Comment Period

 USACE has screened the ANS Controls identified in the Inventory of Available Controls for Aquatic Nuisance Species of Concern – Chicago Area Waterway System (ANS Control Paper) and removed certain controls from further consideration by GLMRIS.
 USACE requested comments from public stakeholders regarding the ANS Controls Screening from January 18 through February 21, 2013.
 USACE will consider the information generated during the comment period to further screen the list of ANS Controls.
 More information on the screening can be found on the ANS Control Screening page.